bpoche/static-site-generator/content/index.md

 **I like Tolkien**.
 Read my [first post here](/majesty)

-> All that is gold does not glitter
+> All that is gold does not glitter sometimes maybe

 ## Reasons I like Tolkien